Levi--G/JsonHCS.Net/Proxies.SignalR.md

 await hub.Send.Broadcast("Test 3");
 ```

-Note: Any connection created will get cached and reused on multiple calls.
+Note: Any connection created will get cached and reused on multiple calls to prevent reconnecting.

 A more complete sample can be found in the source.